kishansagathiya/personal-site/content/posts/investing.md

 - NBFC: Bajaj Finance
 - Consumer Goods: Asian Paints, Nestle, Pidilite, Britannia, Marico, probably ITC as well

-India has a great Pharma and Chemical industry, but given that their stock prices risen a lot lately, I am not sure if their value is justified and which ones are better than others.
+India has a great Pharma and Chemical industry, but given that their stock prices have risen a lot lately, I am not sure if their value is justified and which ones are better than others.

 ## Invest with money that you don't need
 Though, stocks will give you good returns, but not when you want.